[W]e don’t half have a militant lot in our beloved SU.

 a member of [the] JCR [sic7Technically correct, as all undergraduate members of a college are members of that college’s JCR, but I presume they were specifically referring to my memebership of the Exec.] wrote an article slandering a campaign the LGBTQ+ association was running [and which] also contained transphobia.
 The letter went on to state that the CCO, who was also

 a trans student and a member of Pendle college, felt that

 knowing someone on the JCR [sic] for college has such views [made them] feel incredibly uncomfortable and unsafe.

 the JCR [sic] to release a statement on this article giving their stance.
 We discussed the letter at that week’s JCR Exec. meeting, and then voted on whether to apologise or not.
 No doubt for a number present the letter was the first they had heard of the article.
 We voted to not apologise, reasoning that I had written the article independently of my role in the Exec., and if memory serves the VP (Welfare) was the only vote in favour of an apology, though there may have been a couple of abstentions.

 On January 27th, the JCR Exec. did make a public statement.
-The great irony is that, as the keenest Media & Communications Officer on the Exec., I was responsible for it (hence the use of the same template as my later, personal statement, which can’t have helped attempts to distance myself from the JCR Exec.).
+The great irony is that, as the Media & Communications Officer, I was responsible for producing and publishing it (hence the use of the same template as my later, personal statement, which can’t have helped attempts to distance myself from the JCR Exec.).
 I’m quite certain that I left the wording to the others though.

-The statement ended up reiterating obvious platitudes (e.g. stating that the Exec.
+The statement ended up reiterating the obvious (e.g. stating that the Exec.

 The bucket of petrol